6mc/things/Server CheatSheet.md

 # Network Configuration
 - root@ubuntu:/etc/network# cat interfaces => helps you to see default gateway
 - DNS servers are generally provided by your ISP e.g. Turk Telekom DNS
-- and you can see your ip address and SubNet Mask with "ifconfig" command
+- and you can see your ip address and SubNet Mask with `ifconfig` command

 # General OS manipulation
 - cat = peek into a text file